kwatanabe-ku/EBFilter_ogawalab/README.md

 Therefore, you can use this software after performing popular mutation callers (e.g., mutects, VarScan2,and so on), or your own inhouse mutation calling program, which we believe will reduce large parts of false positives.

+# Features of this version.
+This version is modified for use in ogawa-lab and includes the following changes.
+- Stable results are produced even with high depth samples.
+- Optimised handling of overlapping reads.
+- Reduced file access load and increased speed.

 ## Dependency